-WARNING: This heater shall not be installed in a confined space or unusually tight construction unless provisions are provided for adequate combustion and ventilation air.
-Read the following instructions to insure proper fresh air for this and other fuel-burning appliances in your home.
+⚠WARNING: This heater shall not be installed in a confined space or unusually tight construction unless provisions are provided for adequate combustion and ventilation air.
+Read the FRESH AIR FOR COMBUSTION AND VENTILATION section to insure proper fresh air for this and other fuel-burning appliances in your home.

-WARNING: This heater shall not be installed in a room or space unless the required volume of indoor combustion air is provided by the method described in the National Fuel Gas Code, ANSI Z223.1/NFPA 54, the International Fuel Gas Code, or applicable local codes.
-Adjoining rooms are communication only if there are doorless passageways or ventilation grills between them.
+⚠WARNING: This heater shall not be installed in a room or space unless the required volume of indoor combustion air is provided by the method described in the National Fuel Gas Code, ANSI Z223.1/NFPA 54, the International Fuel Gas Code, or applicable local codes.